toebeann/SnapBuilder/README.md

 -   Toggle snap-to-grid/freehand placement: `middle mouse`
 -   Toggle fine grid snapping: `left ctrl`
 -   Toggle fine rotation snapping: `left alt`
+-   Toggle detailed colliders: `f`
+-   Toggle extended build range: `b`
+-   Increase extended build range: `mouse4`
+-   Decresae extended build range: `mouse3`
+-   Reset extended build range: `mouse4` + `mouse3`

+## Need help?

+Most issues are resolved by carefully re-reading the installation instructions or stickies at the top of the Posts tab on the relevant Nexus Mods page ([Subnautica](https://www.nexusmods.com/subnautica/mods/427?tab=posts), [Below Zero](https://www.nexusmods.com/subnauticabelowzero/mods/57?tab=posts)), but if you have stumbled on a bug, please file a bug report on the Bugs tab ([Subnautica](https://www.nexusmods.com/subnautica/mods/427?tab=bugs), [Below Zero](https://www.nexusmods.com/subnauticabelowzero/mods/57?tab=bugs)) with as much information as possible to help me find the cause and get it squashed in an update.

 ## I'm a dev, how do I make my mod compatible?